Nectari-Software-Inc/DevOps-Test-Sources/README.md

 # DevOps-Test-Sources

-Contains the files required to do the test
+This repository contains the files required to do the DevOps test.